FusionAuth/fusionauth-site/site/_posts/2020-11-06-custom-admin-registration-forms.md

 Save the application.
 Simple, eh?
 This form will now be used any time you or any other admin user adds or edits a registration for this FusionAuth application.

+Forms can be reused across applications and even across tenants.
+Since FusionAuth supports multi-tenant configurations, if that's what you need, you can build these forms once and reuse them many times.
+You can also manage the creation and updating of these forms and form fields via the API or client libraries, should you need to be able to modify them programmatically.

-Now, use the form to edit a previously registered user.
+Next, you'll use the form to edit a previously registered user.
 Let's pretend they just bought a home with your company, so you can change their status to "Closed".
 Cha-ching, you just made some imaginary money.

 ## Editing a user's registration data